CraigUffindall/DevOps-Course-Starter/README.md

 ```

 ## Running Tests
-Tests can be run from a terminal using the following commandL
+Tests can be run from a terminal using the following command
 ```bash
 $ poetry run pytest tests
 ```